LADWP West Los Angeles Power Yard

 Sensitivity to Neighborhood Context

 The building is sited to shield the residential neighborhood from potential acoustical disruptions from yard activity.
 Careful stepping and screening of the building mass responds to the neighborhood context.
 Taller elements of the design are set back from the property line.
-On the top floor, a green roof setback in front of the offices further reduces the impact of the taller building and prevents office workers from having a line of site into any of the private residential yards.
+On the top floor, a green roof setback in front of the offices further reduces the impact of the taller building and prevents office workers from having a line of sight into any of the private residential yards.
 Additionally, a second floor assembly area is intended as a community resource when not in use by LADWP.

 Employee Wellness, Yard Efficiency